×

 Example:

-Correlate learning to report rework, delayed uploads, response communication clarity (from audits), and complaint rates to prioritize modules.
+Analytics link training completion to metrics such as report rework, delayed uploads, clarity of response communication (from audits), and complaint rates.
+These insights help prioritize modules.

 Predicting Training Needs and Outcomes